RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

   * **IAM**, manages access to AWS services and resources securely, allows to *create and manage AWS users and groups*.

-  * **Organizations**, resticts what services asn actions are allowed in your accounts.
+  * **Organizations**, restricts what services and actions are allowed in your accounts.

   * **Cognito**, *add sign-up sign-in* to your mobile or web applications.